 This person is located in the penalty box, one in the home box and one in the away team's box.
-LAHA recommends this person to be at least 18 years of age but should be at least one age division higher than the teams involved in the game.
 The team manager will check with the visiting team's manager to determine if the visiting team would like to place a visiting team parent in the visitor's penalty box.